wix/cli-app-templates/mixpanel-analytics/README.md

 After the app is created you can build it, which allows you to:

 + Create a preview to share with others.
-+ Create new versions of your app in the Dev Center.
++ Release new versions of your app in the Dev Center.

 ### Build the app